quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Version Negotiation and Greasing {#version}

-Version negotiation packets are not intrinsically protected, but QUIC versions can use later encrypted messages to verify that they were authentic.
+Version Negotiation packets are not intrinsically protected, but QUIC versions can use later encrypted messages to verify that they were authentic.
 Therefore any manipulation of this list will be detected and will cause the endpoints to terminate the connection.